 meet mark burrows

 When you read anything worth remembering, you liberate a human voice; you release into the world again a companion spirit."
-Louise Glueck
+Louise Glück

 Alongside this work, I frequently lecture and offer workshops and retreats--across the US and in Europe, Australia, and Asia.
-My long-standing interest in the poetry of Rainer Maria Rilke has given birth to a new translation of his early work entitled Prayers of a Young Poet (Paraclete Press; 2013).
+My long-standing interest in the poetry of Rainer Maria Rilke has given birth to a new translation of his early work entitled Prayers of a Young Poet, available this year in a newly revised paperback edition (Paraclete Press; 2016).
 This is the first time these poems appear in their original form (and in their entirety) in English.

 Another volume of my translations, a collection of poems entitled 99 Psalms by the well-known Iranian-German poet SAID, appeared in September, 2013.
 A selection of these translations was published together with my "translator's note" in Poetry magazine (March, 2012), as well as in Seminary Ridge Review and the online journal, Almost Island.